 POLITICAL SCIENCE

-170. FUNDAMENTALS OF UNITED STATES GOVERNMENT.
+- 170. FUNDAMENTALS OF UNITED STATES GOVERNMENT.
 Four hours credit.

-Origin and adoption of the Constitution, basic principles of the American constitutional system, the machinery of popular control, and the structure of the national government.

-- 171. STATE AND LOCAL GOVERNMENT.
+Origin and adoption of the Constitution, basic principles of the American constitutional system, the machinery of popular control, and the struc- - 171.
+STATE AND LOCAL GOVERNMENT.
 Four hours credit.